androidthings/new-project-template/README.md

-Android Things empty sample template
+Android Things empty project template
 =====================================

 Use this empty project as a template for your Android Things project.